Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 #### Grimes: The Artistic Muse

-Elon Musk and Grimes' relationship is a modern-day tale of intellect meeting artistry.
+Elon Musk and <a href="/blog/famous-enneagram-types/Grimes">Grimes'</a> relationship is a modern-day tale of intellect meeting artistry.
 They first connected over a shared joke about artificial intelligence on Twitter and made their public debut at the 2018 Met Gala.
 Their dynamic blends deep intellectual debates and artistic expression, epitomizing Elon's Enneagram Type 5 traits.
 They are co-parents to their son, X AE A-12, navigating an on-and-off relationship while balancing demanding careers.
 Grimes once said they love to debate AI and the future, capturing the essence of their complex yet fascinating relationship.

 ### The Dynamic with Elon in a Relationship